Prathameshh24/AI-Agent-CountryInformation/README.md

 https://restcountries.com/v3.1/name/japan
 ```

-The API returns structured data about the country.
+The API returns structured data about the country including:

+* capital
+* population
+* currencies
+* region
+* languages

 ---

-#### 3. Answer Synthesis
+### Step 3 — Answer Synthesis

-Relevant information is extracted from the API response and converted into a human-readable answer.
+The relevant fields are extracted from the API response and formatted into a human-readable answer.

 Example: